 Causes motor weakness, a sensory impairment below the lesions, and bowel and bladder dysfunction.

-Clinical characteristics and MRI of the spinal cord classify transverse myelitis (TM) into acute partial or longitudinally extensive variants.
+Clinical characteristics and magnetic resonance imaging (MRI) of the spinal cord classify transverse myelitis (TM) into acute partial or longitudinally extensive variants.

-Confirmed by LP demonstrating increased WBC count and absence of infection, with or without spinal cord MRI revealing a cord lesion that enhances after gadolinium administration.
+Confirmed by lumbar puncture demonstrating increased white blood cell count and absence of infection, with or without spinal cord MRI revealing a cord lesion that enhances after gadolinium administration.

-In the setting of a characteristic brain MRI, the acute partial variant suggests high future risk of developing multiple sclerosis.
+For people with a characteristic brain MRI, the acute partial variant suggests a high future risk of developing multiple sclerosis (MS).

-Therapy for acute symptoms includes intravenous corticosteroids or plasmapheresis.
+Therapy for acute symptoms includes intravenous corticosteroids or plasma exchange (plasmapheresis).

 History and exam